LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                1 2 3          j k l          b j n

 In aiming mode, the same keys (and mouse) move the x-hair (aiming crosshair).
-Press 'KP_5' ('5' on keypad, if present) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
+Press 'KP_5' ('5' on keypad, or 'i' or '.') to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
 Press 'C-KP_5' (the same key with Control) to wait 0.1 of a turn, without bracing.
 You displace enemies by running into them with Shift/Control or RMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
-The best item to attack with is automatically chosen from among weapons in your personal equipment and your unwounded organs.
+The best item to attack with is automatically chosen from among weapons in your personal equipment and your body parts.

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.
 You can also play the game exclusively with a mouse, or both mouse and keyboard.
 See the ending help screens for mouse commands.
-Lastly, you can select a command with arrows or mouse directly from the help screen and execute it on the spot.
+Lastly, you can select a command with arrows or mouse directly from the help screen or the dashboard and execute it on the spot.

     keys         command
     g or ,       grab item(s)
-    c            close door
-    P            manage item pack of the leader
-    KP_* or !    cycle x-hair among enemies
-    +            swerve the aiming line
     ESC          cancel aiming/open main menu
-    RET or INS   accept target/open help
+    RET or INS   accept target/open dashboard
     SPACE        clear messages/display history
     S-TAB        cycle among all party members
-    =            select (or deselect) party member
+    KP_* or !    cycle x-hair among enemies
+    C-c          open or close or alter
+    +            swerve the aiming line

 Screen area and UI mode (aiming/exploration) determine mouse click effects.
 Here is an overview of effects of each button over most of the game map area.
-The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and even the mouse wheel, which is normally used over menus, to page-scroll them, rather than over game map.
+The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and even the mouse wheel, which is normally used over menus, to page-scroll them.
 For mice without RMB, one can use C-LMB (Control key and left mouse button).

     keys         command
-    LMB          set x-hair to enemy/go to pointer for 25 steps RMB or C-LMB fling at enemy/run to pointer collectively for 25 steps C-RMB        open or close door
+    LMB          set x-hair to enemy/go to pointer for 25 steps RMB or C-LMB fling at enemy/run to pointer collectively for 25 steps C-RMB        open or close or alter at pointer
     MMB          snap x-hair to floor under pointer WHEEL-UP     swerve the aiming line
     WHEEL-DN     unswerve the aiming line